vansh876/Zee5-Downloader-4/README.md

 ## Zee5 Downloader
-If you find any bugs, report at @TroJanzSupport
+If you find any bugs, report at @disneyteamchat

 **My Features**: